calaway/backend-curriculum-site/module3/lessons/building_an_api.md

 end
 ```

+---
 ### Hitting our API endpoint in development

 Now try deleting one of your dev environment items via our API with Postman.
 What HTTP verb do you need to specify?
 What URL do you point it at?
 What params do you need to send with it?

+Question: Did you get a return value back?
+Why or why not?
+Did you get a status code?
+What was it?
+If you sent the same request a second time does the status code change?
+Does the return value change?

+---

 Pat yourself on the back.
 You just built an API.
 And with TDD.
 Huzzah!
 Now go call a friend and tell them how cool you are.